 - Blood in stool or black, tarry stool

-- Unexplained weight loss over several weeks
+- Unexplained weight loss over several weeks (> 5 % in 6 months)

 - Fever for longer than three days together with bowel symptoms

-- Severe, persistent abdominal pain — especially at night
+- Severe, persistent abdominal pain, especially at night

 - First-time diarrhoea or constipation in people over 50